KatarzynaBanach/Dashboard_Eurovision/README.md

 These and many more quations can be answered based on my interactive dashboard.
 On the last page you can find some **facts and my conclusions** (some answers to above quations - spoiler 😉) that I came to while using this dashboard.

-During process of designing and building this dashboard I faced and tackles **some challenges and learned new features of Power BI** (and have a lot of fun as well 😊).
+During process of designing and building this dashboard I tackled **some challenges and learned new features of Power BI** (and have a lot of fun as well 😊).

 **Technologies used**:
 * Power BI Desktop